NescoPesto/Nesco-Item-Pack/README.md

 # Nesco's Item Pack
-This mod is a small item pack that adds 10 items to the game, being 5 passive items and 5 trinkets.
+This mod is a small item pack for The Binding of Isaac Repentance that adds 10 items to the game, those being 5 passive items and 5 trinkets.
 ## Passive Items
 ### Napster
 If Isaac goes to the next floor without taking damage in the boss room, one random pickup will spawn. \